jhannah/jayflaunts/_posts/2015-12-06-adventure_touring.md

 * Obsessions Die Hard, Motorcycling the Pan American Highway's Jungle Gap by Ed Culberson
 * Helge Pedersen claims to have ridden through the Darien Gap

+Jay referred several times to:

+* Two Wheels Through Terror, Diary of a South American Motorcycle Odyssey by Glen Heggstad